booknite/academy-admin-scheduler/README.md

 **1. Download the file**
 * Clone or download the Excel file (academy-admin-scheduler.xlsx) from this repository or from this [link](https://docs.google.com/spreadsheets/d/1ZTpfdRSxcI8C-x1T0WUDKbrg1Y-GgwgnqSH-qNFdVz8/edit?usp=sharing).

-**3. Open in Google Sheets or Excel.**
+**3. Open in Google Sheets or Excel**
+* Use Google Sheets or Microsoft Excel to open the file.

 **4. Add your data**
 * Input your students, teachers, holidays, tuition rates, and class information in the corresponding sheets.

 **5. View the schedule**
-*The scheduler will automatically generate a viewable schedule, tuition breakdown, and payment schedule.
+* The scheduler will automatically generate a viewable schedule, tuition breakdown, and payment schedule.

 ## Author